MadaoIsMyBrother/CourseProject/codes/README.md

 In the graph, we can see there is a sharp increase in tweets sentiment scores on Feb 28th, which indicated an increment of discussion about vaccinations.
 To understand the reason behind this sharp increase in discussion about the vaccine, we invested news released on Feb 28th about vaccination and discovered the Johnson & Johnson vaccine was approved by the FDA on Feb 28th.
 After this time point, there is a significant increase in the positive sentimental score of tweets and the positive tweets about vaccination exceed the neutral and negative tweets about vaccination.
 Overall, the sentiment analysis indicates that the general sentiment toward Covid-19 Vaccination is becoming more positive over time.

 Then we performed a correlation analysis between the sentiment of tweets and the daily vaccinations number and discovered some patterns related to public discussion on vaccine and vaccination progress.
 On the same graph above, we discovered the number of daily vaccinations increase significantly after the sharp increase in positive discussion over the vaccine.
 It suggests the public discussion, especially the positive one, could be positively correlated with the vaccination progress.

+3) Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run a software, whichever is applicable.
 ## Usage
 - Pull from github repository with command :
   - <code>git clone https://github.com/MadaoIsMyBrother/CourseProject.git</code> </br>